douglasjordan2/dougless/README.md

 ## Unique Dougless Features

-Dougless has a unique API that sets it apart from Node.js, Deno, and Bun:
+Dougless has a unique API with several distinctive design choices:

 ### Global File System Access
 Dougless provides the global `files` object with a simplified, convention-based API that supports both callbacks and promises: